UNICEF-Ventures/Community/README.md

 * Develop capabilities with knowledge materials
 * Hear about news and events around the Venture Fund and Pledge Community

-In the following, we will introduce the Pledge Community Platform structure along with brief explanations on how to use the different platform sections
+In the sections below, you can learn more about the Pledge Community Platform structure along with brief explanations on how to use the different platform sections

 ## Platform Structure
 The platform consists of 2 main sections: **Code** and **Discussions**.
-Read the introduction below and make yourself familiar with each section

 ### <> Code
 This section will provide you with general information about the platform as well as the Pledge Community.
 It includes: